‘One Piece’ Chapter 981 Spoilers, Recap: Killer Reveals Simple Way To Counter Apoo’s Devil Fruit Power

 — Toei Animation (@ToeiAnimation) May 26, 2020

 Unfortunately, even before they engaged in a battle against Emperor Shanks, their pirate alliance was already met with betrayal.
 In One Piece Chapter 981, Kid tried to have his revenge against Apoo for betraying them.
-Kid revealed that from the time they built their pirate alliance, Apoo was already working for Emperor Kaido as an informant.
+Kid revealed that when they built their pirate alliance, Apoo was already working for Emperor Kaido as an informant.
 Kid said that he should have been suspicious of Apoo when he insisted on becoming their ally.

 Apoo told Kid that from the start, he didn’t have confidence that their alliance was really capable of taking down any of the Four Emperors of the Sea.
-Apoo also said that an alliance formed by pirates would never gonna have a happy ending.
+Apoo also said that an alliance formed by pirates would never have a happy ending.